 Areas of legal practice the section will address include: child welfare, juvenile justice, status offenses: truancy, at-risk youth, and children in need of services and the civil legal needs of youth.

 Section Members: To join the section list serve and for general section questions, please send your email address and Bar number to email@example.com.
 For more information and to get involved with the Section, contact the section co-chairs, Daewoo Kim

 Bylaws, Annual Report, and Executive Committee

 Bills referred to WSBA sections for review and any positions taken during the current legislative biennium

 Read the current issue

 Many sections provide a list serve as a member benefit.
-List serves provide a forum to learn about upcoming events, share information, and communicate with other members of the section.
 In most cases, you will be automatically subscribed to your section’s list serve soon after you join the section.